woocommerce/woocommerce-subscriptions-importer-exporter/README.md

 *	subscriptions_expiry_date
 *	subscriptions_end_date

-### Accepted Subscriptions column fields
+### Accepted Subscription Column Values
 *	product_id - this must contain either the id of a regular or variable subscription product within your store.
-*	subscription_start_date - If provided this must be in the format MM/DD/YYYY (for example: "07/21/2014").
+*	subscription_start_date - If provided this must be in the format YYYY-MM-DD (for example: "2014-07-21").
 If not set, the current date will be used.
-*	subscription_expiry_date - If provided this must be in the format MM/DD/YYYY (for example: "07/21/2014").
+*	subscription_expiry_date - If provided this must be in the format YYYY-MM-DD (for example: "2014-07-21").
 If not set, the subscription expiration date will be left empty and will not expire.
-*	subscription_end_date - If provided this must be in the format MM/DD/YYYY (for example: "07/21/2014").
+*	subscription_end_date - If provided this must be in the format YYYY-MM-DD (for example: "2014-07-21").
 If not set, the subscription end date will be left empty - this date is simply a record of a day in the past the subscription ended, either due to expiraiton or cancellation.
 *	subscription_status - Can be one of: active, expired, pending, on-hold or cancelled.

 ## Subscription Import Options
 * Delimiter - this allows you to specific any other character as the delimiter of the imported CSV; defaulted to the comma character.
-*	AJAX Request Limit - the amount of CSV rows handled at once per AJAX call can be modified by defining the WCS_REQ_LIMIT constant in wp_config.php; defaults to 15.
 * Test Mode - Enabling this option places the import process in a 'Dry Run" mode where no orders are created, but if sufficient information is given, a new will be created.
 This is very useful for running test imports prior to the live import.
 * Send off registration email - Having this option ticked means that when the importer creates a new customer, the customer will receive a registration email containing their login details along with their temporary password.
+* AJAX Request Limit - the amount of CSV rows handled at once per AJAX call can be modified by defining the WCS_REQ_LIMIT constant in wp_config.php; defaults to 15.

 ## List of Warnings
 - Shipping method and/or title for the order has been set to empty.